 Asking for letters of recommendation isn’t anyone’s favorite part of applying to college, but it’s an important one.
-We’ve got many ideas listed below to make the process painless for you and your teachers – and ensure you get the most effective letters of recommendation that can further strengthen your college applications.
+We’ve got several ideas below to make the process painless for you and your teachers — and ensure you get the most effective letters of recommendation to further strengthen your college applications.

 Why letters of recommendation matter

-Let’s face it: Colleges receive applications from tons of very qualified students.
-If a decision comes down to you and one other student with similar grades, SAT scores, etc., the letters of recommendation can provide insight into your best qualities and personality to give you the edge.
+Let’s face it: Colleges receive applications from tons of very qualified students — far more than they can possibly admit.
+If a decision comes down to you and one other student with similar grades, SAT scores, etc., your letters of recommendation can provide insight into your best qualities and personality to (hopefully) give you the edge.

 If you have a weak spot in your application like less-than-ideal SAT scores or minimal extracurriculars, a great letter of recommendation can help highlight your strengths and minimize that weakness.

 Whom should I ask for letters of recommendation?